NEW COVID-19 PROTOCOLS TO KEEP YOU AND YOUR FAMILY SAFE - LEARN MORE

 Inflammation of the tissues surrounding the implant is one of the most common symptoms, so it is advisable to apply cold to that area to prevent swelling and reduce discomfort.

-Our dentist will indicate the medication that we will have to take in the days following the operation, it being usually necessary to continue taking antibiotics and anti-inflammatories for at least a week to avoid new infections and reduce pain.
+Our dentist will indicate the medication that we will have to take in the days following the operation.
+It is usually necessary to continue taking antibiotics and anti-inflammatories for at least a week to avoid new infections and reduce pain.

 One of the first things professionals advise their patients against is smoking or drinking alcohol during the week following the intervention.

-This is due to the fact that tobacco or alcohol is very harmful substances for the health of our gums, which can cause an infection of the area and make the healing of the tissues inadequate.
+This is because tobacco or alcohol is a very harmful substance for the health of our gums, which can cause an infection of the area and make the healing of the tissues inadequate.

-It is recommended that you avoid eating very hot food, as it stimulates blood circulation and may cause further bleeding from the wound.
+It is recommended that you avoid eating scorching food, as it stimulates blood circulation and may cause further bleeding from the wound.